How to Structure a Medical CV

 If you have contributed to any research or publications during your medical career, list it here in reverse chronological order.
 If you have a publication/piece of research you’d like to highlight more, do so by simply going into more detail about it.

-Always include this part if you can, as being a part of medical research and publications really highlights your dedication and experience in the medical field, which will help you stand out.
+Always include this part if you can, as being a part of medical research and publications highlights your dedication and experience in the medical field, which will help you stand out.

 Awards and Accreditations